diffbot/docs/docs/kg-ont-person.md

 {
 	"articles": [
 		{
-			"recordId": "EEIzhzuLVPeKuQ7KjPSa6aQ@289",
-			"name": "Take Command: Leadership Lessons from the Civil War // Doubleday", "websiteUris": [
-				"civilwarleadership.com"
+			"name": "From Gutenberg to Google: The History of Our Future // Brookings Institution Press - February 26, 2019", "websiteUris": [
+				"brook.gs/2V7nIAH"
 			],
-			"surfaceForm": "Take Command: Leadership Lessons from the Civil War // Doubleday", "position": "personArticles",
-			"type": "Article"
-		},
+			"surfaceForm": "From Gutenberg to Google: The History of Our Future // Brookings Institution Press - February 26, 2019" },
 		{
-			"recordId": "EEIzhzuLVPeKuQ7KjPSa6aQ@288",
-			"name": "Mr. Lincoln's T-Mails: The Untold Story of How Abraham Lincoln Used the Telegraph to Win the Civil War // HarperCollins", "websiteUris": [
+			"name": "Mr. Lincoln's T-Mails: The Untold Story of How Abraham Lincoln Used the Telegraph to Win the Civil War // HarperCollins, 2006", "websiteUris": [
 				"mrlincolnstmails.com"
 			],
-			"surfaceForm": "Mr. Lincoln's T-Mails: The Untold Story of How Abraham Lincoln Used the Telegraph to Win the Civil War // HarperCollins", "position": "personArticles",
+			"surfaceForm": "Mr. Lincoln's T-Mails: The Untold Story of How Abraham Lincoln Used the Telegraph to Win the Civil War // HarperCollins, 2006"
-			"type": "Article"
 		},
 		{
-			"recordId": "EEIzhzuLVPeKuQ7KjPSa6aQ@290",
-			"name": "Mr. Lincoln's T-Mails: The Untold Story of How Abraham Lincoln Used the Telegraph to Win the Civil War // HarperCollins 2006", "websiteUris": [
+			"name": "Take Command: Leadership Lessons from the Civil War // Doubleday, 2000", "websiteUris": [
-				"linkedin.com/redir/redirect"
+				"civilwarleadership.com"
 			],
-			"surfaceForm": "Mr. Lincoln's T-Mails: The Untold Story of How Abraham Lincoln Used the Telegraph to Win the Civil War // HarperCollins 2006", "position": "personArticles",
-			"type": "Article"
-		}
+			"surfaceForm": "Take Command: Leadership Lessons from the Civil War // Doubleday, 2000" }
 	]
 }